These Lab Notes document my research in progress. My research area is in the future of personal computing.

 Universal data portability

-As a sort of table of contents, here is a living guide to diving in:
+The most recent notes are listed on the left starting at the top.
+As a sort of table of contents, here is a living guide to diving in.

 Much of what we explore will revolve around new and renewed ideas for the user environment of the operating system of the future.
 We will also explore how software is built, the business of software development, and a few other related topics.

-These Lab Notes will be published each week on Saturday or Sunday.
+These Lab Notes will be published regularly.
 In general, they will be short, seeking to quickly but meaningfully illustrate a discrete topic, insight, or experiment that has come out of my research.
 I hope to as often as possible include demos, live or in video, that bring the topic to life on your screen.

 Some of the Lab Notes will build on each other, and some will present new starting points for exploring possible answers to our key questions.